omnixtar/omnixtar.github.io/med/index.md

 We should highlight the fact that all works are unfinished, and perhaps make that out slogan!
 Spending too much time to perfect an article is an unnecessary obsession.

-MED – all works are unfinished.
-Omnia opera imperfecta.

-Links to DJSON etc.
+- Links to DJSON etc.

 MED is an opportunity for any user to learn decentralised metaprogramming, by doing the simplest thing – writing articles.